tankangliang/tp/docs/UserGuide.md

 * `client add 5 n/Katya p/98123456 e/katya@yahoo.com a/Vladivostok, Nevelskogo, bld.
 15, appt.
 256 c/RUS tz/GMT+3 ce/2-3-2020`<br>
   This adds a new client with name **Katya**, phone number **98123456**, email **katya@yahoo.com**, address **Vladivostok, Nevelskogo, bld.
 15, appt.
 256**, country **Russia**, timezone **GMT+3**, contract expiry date **2 Mar 2020**.

-### Viewing clients: `client view`
+### Viewing a client: `client view`

-View the client specified by the index.
+Views the client specified at the index.

 Format: `client view INDEX`

 Examples:

-* `client view 2` Views information for client at index 2 of the list panel
+* `client view 2` Views information of the client at index 2 of the list displayed on the panel.

 ### Finding clients: `client find`

-Finds clients whose names contain any of the given keywords, or whose country of residence contains any of the given keywords.
+Finds clients whose names contain any of the given keywords, or whose country of residence contains any of the given keywords.<br>
+:bulb: This is a good way to find clients belonging to a country.
+Although beware, if your client has a country name in their name, it will cause some issues!

 Format: `client find KEYWORD [MORE_KEYWORDS]`